Complaining to a lawyer

-Before you come to us, you will need to be able to show that you have given the lawyer or firm a reasonable opportunity to deal with the complaint themselves.
-This means we usually need you to make a complaint in writing to the firm or individual before we can consider your concerns.
-This is the case even if the firm or lawyer wasn't acting for you directly.
+Before we can take your complaint, we must usually be satisfied that you have given the lawyer or firm a reasonable opportunity to deal with the complaint themselves.
+We usually need to see that you’ve sent a complaint, in writing, to the lawyer or the firm.
+This applies whether they acted for you or for another person.
 We call this the 'prematurity' test.

-- outline what it is you feel that the practitioner/firm did not do or should have done
+- Describe what you think the lawyer or firm should have done

-Allow the lawyer or firm time to investigate and respond to your complaint.
-We consider 28 days to be a reasonable period of time.
+Allow the lawyer or firm at least 28 days to investigate and answer your complaint.